 Estonian Startup Visa

-If you want to base your company in Estonia but not settle there, the government also offers the innovative e-Residency scheme.
+If you want to base your company in Estonia but not settle there, the government also offers the innovative Estonia e-Residency scheme.
 This base allows your business to be based and run in this European Union country even if you don’t reside there.
 At the cost of only €80, it would be crazy not to get onto this!

 Hong Kong Investment as Entrepreneur Visa

 Hong Kong is a global finance hub with access to the world’s biggest markets.
-There is a strong pool of high-quality talent and unrivalled infrastructure.
+There is a strong pool of high-quality talent and unrivaled infrastructure.
 While Hong Kong has faced recent political and financial challenges, the future of Hong Kong’s business environment remains healthy.

 The Hong Kong Investment as Entrepreneur visa usually is valid for an initial period of two years.
-You can renew the visa for additional three year periods after that time has elapsed.
+You can renew the visa for additional three-year periods after that time has elapsed.

 The visa covers your spouse/partner and any unmarried dependant children under 18 years old.